Mandatory for all travelers wishing to enter Thailand

 How to Structure a Family Itinerary in Thailand

 8. Day 8 — Beach and Pool Day: A fully unstructured day at the beach or resort pool.
 Children need days with no agenda — and so do parents.
+This is not a wasted day.
+It is often the best one.

 Common Mistakes Families Make When Visiting Thailand